GLP-1 Near logoGLP-1 Near

 Manufacturer savings programs may be available for some branded tirzepatide prescriptions, but terms vary and patients should verify current eligibility.

-Prices vary by pharmacy and location.
+Prices vary by pharmacy, location, and clinic structure.

 Side effects

-Side effectReported rate
+Side effectReported rateSeverity signal

-Decreased appetite22%
+Decreased appetite22%Mild/Common

 How It Compares